Credit Score Privacy Notice

 We may also combine the information you give us and the information we collect about you with information that we receive from other sources, such as the previous owner of your account.

-For more detail about the information we collect about you as a Lowell customer, please see our customer privacy notice and as a user of this app, please see our mobile app privacy notice.
+For more detail about the information we collect about you as a Lowell customer, please see our customer privacy notice and if you use our app, please see our mobile app privacy notice.

 Why do we need your information?